 Our Seminars have been postponed

 Due to the impact of COVID-19, we have decided to postpone our seminars until further notice.
-With any luck, we will be presenting the seminar in October 2022.
 Please check for further updates.

 West Coast Falconry Apprentice Seminar is a comprehensive three-day course for the prospective falconer and raptor fan.
 The course schedule is demanding and intense while also being great fun.